-Chest pain only in response to sudden physical or emotional strain, but not during basic everyday activities like walking or climbing stairs
+Chest pain only in response to sudden physical or emotional strain, but not during basic everyday activities like walking or climbing stairs.

-Chest pain during more intense activities like walking quickly, walking uphill and climbing stairs after eating, when it is cold or when also emotionally stressed
+Chest pain during more intense activities like walking quickly, walking uphill and climbing stairs after eating, when it is cold or when also emotionally stressed.

-Chest pain even during low-intensity physical exertion like walking or getting dressed
+Chest pain even during low-intensity physical exertion like walking or getting dressed.

-Chest pain when at rest or during slightest physical exertion
+Chest pain when at rest or during slightest physical exertion.

 - Test for metabolic disorders: Your blood might be tested to look for metabolic disorders such as type 2 diabetes.
 Type 2 diabetes can greatly increase the risk of developing complications.

-In Germany, people covered by statutory health insurance are entitled to a general health check-up every two years from the age of 35 onwards.
+In Germany, people covered by statutory health insurance are entitled to a general health check-up every three years from the age of 35 onwards.
 The aim of this check-up is to detect early signs of cardiovascular disease, diabetes and kidney problems.
 It involves things like having your blood pressure taken, and blood and urine tests.